-What is Coenzyme Q10 (COQ10)?
+What is Coenzyme Q10 (Coq10)?

 Coenzyme Q10 (or CoQ10) is a quinone, a substance that aids in providing energy to cells in all oxygen-breathing organisms.
 Researchers first discovered CoQ10 in 1957, naming it ubiquinone - the quinone found in every cell of the body (ubi = everywhere).
-Ubiquinones are lipophilic, water-insoluble substances that deliver electrical charges to the mitochondria, or powerhouses of the cells, so that they can produce energy and sustain life.
+Ubiquinones are lipophilic, water-insoluble substances that deliver electrical charges to the mitochondria, or powerhouses of the cells, to produce energy and sustain life.
+CoQ10 plays an important role as the coenzyme for at least three mitochondrial enzymes (complexes I, II and III) as well as enzymes in other parts of the cell.

-Coenzyme Q10, essentially a vitamin-like substance, acts as a coenzyme in the body and has a variety of critical functions.
-CoQ10 is crucial in the synthesis of a vital molecule known as adenosine triphosphate (ATP) (Wikipedia) which serves as the cell's major energy source.
+Coenzyme Q10 is a pseudo vitamin that acts as a coenzyme in the body to facilitate a variety of critical functions.
+CoQ10 is crucial to synthesis adenosine triphosphate (ATP), which serves as the primary energy source for cells.
 ATP drives a number of biological processes including muscle contraction and the production of protein.
-Coenzyme Q10 plays an important role as the co-enzyme for at least three mitochondrial enzymes (complexes I, II and III) as well as enzymes in other parts of the cell.
+Coenzyme Q10 is also a powerful antioxidant that supports a robust immune system.

-Reindeer, beef and pork hearts are the richest sources of CoQ10, followed by oily fish.
+Reindeer, beef, and pork hearts are the richest sources of CoQ10, followed by oily fish.
 About a hundred different food sources can provide CoQ10, but it is difficult to get a significant serving with some of the more appetizing ones.

 Coenzyme Q10 improves circulation throughout the body and helps mitochondria process fat and cholesterol more efficiently.
 It heightens the levels of blood and oxygen available for the heart to use.
 CoQ10 also supports heart health by reducing oxidative damage and maintaining optimal cellular energy.
-Taking CoQ10 with at least 600-800 IU of vitamin E daily, along with vitamin C, niacin, helps to optimize its usefulness.
+Taking CoQ10 with at least 600-800 IU of vitamin E daily, along with vitamin C and niacin, helps to optimize its usefulness.

-Potential Side Effects of Coenzyme Q10 (COQ10)
+Potential Side Effects of Coenzyme Q10 (Coq10)

 Coenzyme Q10 appears to be generally safe with no significant side effects.
 No serious toxicity associated with the use of coenzyme Q10 has been reported.
 Do not exceed 800 mg per day.

 Coenzyme Q10 may interact with some blood pressure medications and some blood thinners.
 Customers taking medication to lower blood pressure or thin the blood should consult their physician before taking CoQ10.